Seán Barrett (politician)

-Seán Barrett (born 9 August 1944) is an Irish former Fine Gael politician who served as Ceann Comhairle of Dáil Éireann from 2011 to 2016, Minister for Defence and Minister for the Marine from 1995 to 1997, Government Chief Whip from 1982 to 1986 and 1994 to 1995.
-He served as a Teachta Dála (TD) for the Dún Laoghaire constituency from 1981 to 2002 and 2007 to 2020.
+Seán Barrett (9 August 1944 – 6 April 2026) was an Irish Fine Gael politician who served as Ceann Comhairle of Dáil Éireann from 2011 to 2016, Minister for Defence and Minister for the Marine from 1995 to 1997, and a Minister of State from 1982 to 1987 and 1994 to 1995.
+He served as a Teachta Dála (TD) for Dún Laoghaire from 1981 to 2002 and 2007 to 2020.

-Early life
+Background

+Barrettt was born in Killiney, Dublin, Ireland on 9 August 1944.
 He was educated at CBS Dún Laoghaire, C.B.C.
 Monkstown and Presentation Brothers College in Glasthule, County Dublin.
-Before Barrett entered politics he was a partner in a successful Dublin-based insurance brokerage firm (Barrett, Hegarty Moloney, established in 1980).
+Before he entered politics, Barrett was a partner in a successful Dublin-based insurance brokerage firm (Barrett, Hegarty, Moloney Limited, established in 1979).
 A fan of horse-racing, in 1987, he also established Seán Barrett Bloodstock Insurances Ltd.

+He was married to Sheila Hyde for 58 years, and they had five children.
+Barrett died on 6 April 2026, at the age of 81.

 Political career

-He first became involved in local politics, serving on Dublin County Council from 1974 until 1982.
-He was a member of Dublin County Council between 1991 and 1993 and then served as a member of the Dún Laoghaire–Rathdown County Council until 1995.
+Barrett first became involved in local politics, serving on Dublin County Council for the local electoral area of Ballybrack from 1974 until 1982.

-At the 1977 general election, Barrett stood as a Fine Gael candidate in the Dublin County South, but failed to win a seat.
+At the 1977 general election, Barrett stood as a Fine Gael candidate in Dublin County South, but failed to win a seat.
 He was first elected to Dáil Éireann when he stood in the Dún Laoghaire constituency at the 1981 general election, where he was returned at each subsequent election until his retirement at the 2002 general election.
-He came out of retirement to successfully contest the 2007 general election.

-In December 1982, Garret FitzGerald became Taoiseach for the second time and Barrett was appointed Government Chief Whip and Minister of State at the Departments of the Taoiseach and Defence.
+In December 1982, Garret FitzGerald became Taoiseach for the second time and Barrett was appointed Minister of State at the Department of the Taoiseach (as Government Chief Whip) and Minister of State at the Department of Defence.
 Between February 1986 and March 1987, he served as Leader of the House with responsibility for Dáil Reform and Minister of State at the Department of Education with responsibility for sport.

+He was elected at the 1991 Dún Laoghaire–Rathdown County Council election for the local electoral area of Glencullen (serving on Dublin County Council until its abolition on 1 January 1994).